Biology Curriculum Committee

 Michael has authored a number of books addressing the curriculum, approaches to teaching and learning in science, ethics and learning science outside the classroom.

-Elena Segalini-Bower is head of biology, head of extended project qualifications and teaching and learning at Hereford Cathedral School, a co-educational independent day school, where she also teaches A Level Psychology.
-Elena has been a KS3 national science strategy lead teacher for Worcestershire and she has worked in both independent and state schools as a lead teacher focusing on implementing the most effective teaching and learning strategies.
-Elena has been a PGCE and NQT mentor throughout her 17 years teaching career.
+Elena Segalini-Bower was previous head of biology, head of extended project qualifications and teaching and learning at Hereford Cathedral School, a co-educational independent day school, where she worked between 2008 and 2017, additionally teaching A Level Psychology.
+She has been a KS3 national science strategy lead teacher for Worcestershire and she has worked in both independent and state schools as a lead teacher focusing on implementing the most effective teaching and learning strategies.
+Elena has been a PGCE and NQT mentor throughout her teaching career.

 Elena was one of the three finalists in the RSB teacher of the year award in July 2015.